-Dependent on the level of performance achieved, the Manager and Investment Manager are also entitled to the payment of a performance fee.
-The performance fee is calculated by reference to the amount by which the Company's portfolio has out-performed the Datastream World Pharmaceutical and Biotechnology Index (total return, sterling adjusted) (the "Benchmark").

-The fee is calculated quarterly by comparing the cumulative performance of the Company's portfolio with the cumulative performance of the Benchmark since the launch of the Company in 1995.
-The performance fee amounts to 16.5% of any outperformance of the net asset value over the Benchmark, the Investment Manager receiving 15.0% and the Manager receiving 1.5% of the outperformance.
+Dependent on the level of long term outperformance of the Company, the Investment Manager and the Manager are entitled to the payment of a performance fee.
+The performance fee is calculated by reference to the amount by which the Company's net asset value ('NAV') performance has outperformed the benchmark index.
+For the period to 30 September 2010 the benchmark was the Datastream World Pharmaceutical & Biotechnology Index (total return, sterling adjusted).
+With effect from 1 October 2010 the benchmark was changed to the MSCI World Health Care Index (total return, sterling adjusted).
+The fee is calculated quarterly by comparing the cumulative performance of the Company's NAV with the cumulative performance of the benchmark since the launch of the Company in 1995.
+The performance fee amounts to 16.5% of any outperformance over the benchmark, the investment manager receiving 15% and the manager receiving 1.5% respectively.
+Provision is also made within the daily NAV per share calculation as required and in accordance with generally accepted accounting standards.

-At each quarterly calculation date any performance fee payable is based on the lower of:
+In order to ensure that only sustained outperformance is rewarded, at each quarterly calculation date any performance fee is based on the lower of:

-- (i) the cumulative outperformance of the portfolio over the Benchmark as at the quarter end date; and - (ii) the cumulative out-performance of the portfolio over the Benchmark as at the corresponding quarter end date in the previous year.
+- i) The cumulative out-performance of the investment portfolio over the benchmark as at the quarter end date; and - ii) The cumulative out-performance of the investment portfolio over the benchmark as at the corresponding quarter end date in the previous year.